Reisen/vimless/README.md

 - `s`, `S` and `gs` leap commands.
 - `<space>j` jumplist for moving around open files.
 - `<space>ff` and LSP jumps.
-- Mastering `Ctrl+o` / `Ctrl+p` for moving back and forward through all the
+- Mastering `Ctrl+o` / `Ctrl+p` for moving back and forward through cursor history.
-  above moves to fast forward around the document you're exploring.

 Not that much to learn!
+The last suggestion is a standard vim trick, but often under-utilized by many.
+Being able to move backwards quickly after making a few jumps over a few files makes moving through code risk-free and fast.
+Jumped to the wrong place? `Ctrl+o`, jumped to the top of the file to check imports and want to go back to edit where you were? `Ctrl+o`.
+This is often easier to manage than thinking about marks.

 Workflows